RomanPolach/MovieApp/README.md

 # MovieApp

-Example app showing list of popular movies and details with search functionality.
+Example app showing list of popular movies loaded from themoviedb.org and their details.
+It is possible to search movies.

 Used technologies:
 - Flow